jstumr/finaltest/README.md

     username: ${db-username}
     password: ${db-password}
 ```
 Database host,username,password are stored in Aws Secrect Manager.
-Variables in "application.yml" will be exposed and set through the terraform script while deploying the application.
+Terraform script will update the environment variables, while building the pipeline for application.

 Update these terraform scripts accordingly.

 ```terraform